 Or get a planner/calendar that you can check off the day when you makes progress towards it.

 Or if it’s a debt situation, I suggest checking out Map Your Progress.
 This site has a collection of products that can help you visually mark down your way to being debt-free.
-(I personally plan to do something similar to this for my student loans.)

 So What Are My New Year’s Resolution?